Sports October 3rd, 2018

 Sports October 3rd, 2018Written by Koehler Wendt on October 3, 2018

 Tournament volleyball pairings have been released, opening round games will be on October 16th and then the next round will play on October 22nd.
-In Class 1A in the Region 7 bracket Winfield-Mt Union will play Sigourney in the opening round at home and the winner will have to play the sinner of Iowa Mennonite and Tri-County, the winner of those four teams will play at New London on the 25th.
+In Class 1A in the Region 7 bracket Winfield-Mt Union will play Sigourney in the opening round at home and the winner will have to play the winner of Iowa Mennonite and Tri-County, the winner of those four teams will play at New London on the 25th.
 New London will play their first round game on the 22nd hosting Keota.
 In Region 8 Waco will be hosting Burlington Notre Dame and the winner will have to face Holy Trinity in the next round.
 In Class 2A in the Region 8 bracket Mediapolis will host Danville and the winner will play Van Buren in the next round.
 In Class 4A Region 8 Mt Pleasant will open up at Fairfield with the winner playing at Fort Madison, and on the other side of the bracket Washington will host Keokuk with the winner playing at Xavier in Cedar Rapids.

 In the latest rankings released yesterday by the Iowa Association of Track Coaches a pair of local teams are the top rankings.
 The Mt Pleasant girls cross country team is ranked #15 in Class 3A and the Danville-New London girls team is #11 in 2A.